Curated OER

 Quartz DBQ

-For this quartz worksheet, students read about the chemical composition of quartz and its commercial applications.
+In this quartz activity, learners read about the chemical composition of quartz and its commercial applications.
 Then students complete 7 short answer questions.

 Curated OER